The Evolution of Melanism: Importance of the book

 The experiments with the peppered moths, as described in this book, are arguably the most dramatic and best known case of adaptive evolution.
 For many people at that time, this was the first evidence that they could see evolution taking place in the world around them, and could see how fast evolution can go since Darwin came up with the hypothesis (Kettlewell, 1959).
-In today's biology books on primary schools and even in university books, this is still the one of the most common example of adaptive evolution according to Carson (1974).
+In today's biology books on primary schools and even in university books, this is still one of the most common example of adaptive evolution according to Carson (1974).

 It also led to more studies to industrial melanism in other species and places at that time but also currently.
 After his papers were published in the late 1950s (from which his book mostly consists of), there was an increase in studies.
 These included two-spot ladybirds (Adalia bipuncta) in the U.K. (Creed, 1970) and some Lepidoptera from North America (Owen, 1961).
 More recent studies were conducted on seasnakes (Emydocephalus annulatus) in New Caledonia (Goiran et al., 2017).